Stock Name: CAS

 share) in the first quarter of��2012 compared to net earnings of $1

-($0.01 per share) for the same period of last year.
+million ($0.01 per share) for the same period of last year.
 Including

 specific items, net earnings amounted to $6 million ($0.06 per share)